 - How long have you been in business?

 - What is your mission statement?

 - What is your environmental philosophy?

 - What types of products do you use?

 - How long have you been eco-friendly?

-- Ask for Material Safety Data Sheets (MSDS) — MSDS sheets are intended to provide information about chemical compounds and how to handle them safely.
-Companies who manufacture chemicals are required to file safety data sheets with the Occupational Safety and Health Administration (OSHA) for each of their products.
+- Ask for Material Safety Data Sheets (MSDS).
+MSDS sheets are intended to provide information about chemical compounds and how to handle them safely.
+Companies that manufacture chemicals are required to file safety data sheets with the Occupational Safety and Health Administration (OSHA) for each of their products.
 Ask for the MSDS sheets for any chemical or cleaning agents used in and around your home or office.

 Finally, before you hire anyone to work in and around your home, let them know that the environment is important to you.
 Setting expectations is a large part of being environmentally responsible.